On the Entropy of Couplings: Information measures and couplings

+The intractability of the problem over more general statistical models is now a simple consequence.

-\section{Infinite alphabets}
+\subsection{Infinite alphabets}

-We now establish some basic properties of information measures over ${\mathcal C}(P,Q)$ and ${\mathcal C}(P,m)$, and of the sets ${\mathcal C}(P,Q)$ and ${\mathcal C}(P,m)$ themselves, in the case when the distributions $P$ and $Q$ have possibly infinite supports.
-The notation is similar to the finite alphabet case, for example:
+We conclude this section with a discussion on the properties of information measures over domains of the form $ {\mathcal C}(P,Q) $ and $ {\mathcal C}(P,m) $ in the case when the distributions $ P $ and $ Q $ have possibly infinite supports.
+The notation is similar to the finite alphabet case, for example